jackalope-code/stream-overlay/README.md

 https://react.dev/reference/react

 ## Issues
-- No way to delete anything
+- URGENT: No way to delete anything.
-- Images not sizing and positioning in the div properly?
-- Offsets are not working properly?
-- Very strange issues with the editor on refresh Something is getting duplicated and not sent back with urls
+- Strange issues with the editor on refresh (is this still happening?)
+    Something is getting duplicated and not sent back with urls.
-- Background is not transparent
-- No persistance on API restart
+- No persistance on API restart.
-- GUI sucks
+- GUI sucks.
-- There's no lock on dragging so there may be unexpected behavior with multiple users dragging
+- There's no lock on dragging so there may be unexpected behavior with multiple users dragging.
-- Long repeating floats when working with differently scaled values
+- URGENT: Long repeating floats when working with differently scaled values.
-- Websocket shape is not clearly defined or typed
+- Websocket shape is not clearly defined or typed.
+- Websocket update messages are long and usually don't update much at once.
 - Editor GUI should have better asset management and more control over offscreen margins (this should be a server feature to some limit as well with persistance)
 - Images could be hosted from anywhere so only allow mods or trusted users until there is better screening.
 This app is vulnerable to resources changing from the same URL.

 ## Remaining work
-- Integrate ALL API endpoints and realtime WS updates into the client so that everything works
-  - Missing overlay updates
-  - Forms are not working
-- Ensure the GUI for adding and editing onscreen components is receiving/broadcasting server changes
+- Bundle for faster deployment
+- IMPORTANT add a delete component endpoint
+- Add property update form integration
 - Add simple password protection
-- IMPORTANT add a delete component endpoint
 - Publish
+- Work on testing, security and stability
 - Revisit the GUI
-- Work on security and stability
 - Add persistance
   - Redis?
 - Revisit auth with authentication